conversant/rtree/README.md

 # Conversant RTree

-RTree is a spatial indexing strategy that involves building a tree of bounding boxes that support arbitrary range searches.
-RTrees are efficient for geospatial data but can be extended to support any data that is amenable to range search queries.
+RTree is an index that supports building a tree of bounding rectangles for arbitrary range searches.
+RTrees are efficient for geospatial data but can be extended to support any data that is amenable to range searching.

-Conversant RTree is a hyperdimensional implementation of RTree that supports data with arbitrarily large numbers of orthogonal relations.
+Conversant RTree is a hyper-dimensional (2D, 3D, 4D, nD) implementation of RTrees in Java.
+Conversant RTree supports data with large numbers of orthogonal relations or high dimensionality in the same way that traditional RTrees support 2 or 3 dimensional spatial data.

-# Conversant R-Tree is on Maven Central
+### Conversant R-Tree is on Maven Central

 Maven users can incorporate Conversant R-Tree the usual way.